CopernicaMarketingSoftware/AMQP-CPP/README.md

 library can be used to parse incoming data from a RabbitMQ server, and to generate frames that can be sent to a RabbitMQ server.

-Unlike all other AMQP libraries, this AMQP-CPP library does not make a connection to RabbitMQ by itself, nor does it create sockets and/or performs IO operations.
-As a user of this library, you first need to set up a socket connection to RabbitMQ by yourself, and implement a certain interface that you pass to the AMQP-CPP library and that the library will use for IO operations.
+This library has a layered architecture, and allows you - if you like - to completely take care of the network layer.
+If you want to set up and manage the network connections yourself, the AMQP-CPP library will not make a connection to RabbitMQ by itself, nor will it create sockets and/or perform IO operations.
+As a user of this library, you create the socket connection and implement a certain interface that you pass to the AMQP-CPP library and that the library will use for IO operations.

+Intercepting the network layer is optional, the AMQP-CPP library also comes with a predefined Tcp module that can be used if you trust the AMQP library to take care of the network handling.

-This architecture makes the library extremely flexible: it does not rely on operating system specific IO calls, and it can be easily integrated into any event loop.
+This architecture makes the library extremely flexible: it does not necessarily rely on operating system specific IO calls, and it can be easily integrated into any kind of event loop.
 It is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.

 The AMQP-CPP library uses C++11 features, so if you intend use it, please make sure that your compiler is up-to-date and supports C++11.